matthiask/django-authlib/README.rst

 - Add ``https://yourdomain.com/admin/__oauth__/`` as a valid redirect URI in your Google developers console.

+Please note that the ``authlib.admin_oauth.urls`` module assumes that the admin site is registered at ``/admin/``.
+If this is not the case you can integrate the view yourself under a different URL.

-Additionally, it is also allowed to use a callable instead of the email address in the ``ADMIN_OAUTH_PATTERNS`` setting; the callable is passed the result of matching the regex.
+It is also allowed to use a callable instead of the email address in the ``ADMIN_OAUTH_PATTERNS`` setting; the callable is passed the result of matching the regex.
 If a resulting email address does not exist, authentication (of course) fails:

 .. code-block:: python